Nikolai Ilyin (Yehowist): Last Years of Ilyin (1879 – 1890)

 Liberation of the leader led to a certain revival among the Yehowists in the Urals.
-New pamphlets were coming to Barancha, Nizhnii Tagil and other Urals towns, while money gathered by the Yehowists was being sent to Mitau as Ilyin’s financial situation after his liberation was critical.
+New pamphlets were coming to Barancha, Nizhnii Tagil and other Ural towns, while money gathered by the Yehowists was being sent to Mitau as Ilyin’s financial situation after his liberation was critical.
 Letters of Ilyin to his followers in different places of the Empire show that the amount of single-time donations sent to Mitau ranged anywhere from modest two rubles to fifty rubles (an average monthly salary of a factory worker at that time) depending on the size and material well-being of the Yehowist group that made donations.
-It should be said that Ilyin tried to re-distribute money flows so that isolated and poor Yehowists could get subsistence.
+Ilyin tried to re-distribute money flows so that isolated and poor Yehowists could get subsistence.
 He also urged local leaders to create monetary trusts and common treasuries to help the neediest of the brethren.

 Ilyin continued writing books and sending them to his followers in the Urals and to a number of actual and potential readers throughout the Empire and abroad.
 Many of his writings of that time concluded with invitations to contact the author with any questions or should readers need more copies.
-Already in Ilyin’s lifetime communities of Yehowists were founded in North Caucasus (Pyatigorsk) and Transcaucasian regions, while isolated families and individual believers could be found in many provinces of the Russian Empire.
+Already in Ilyin’s lifetime communities of Yehowists were founded in the North Caucasus (Pyatigorsk) and Transcaucasian regions, while isolated families and individual believers could be found in many provinces of the Russian Empire.
 His followers were fervently distributing the booklets, making converts among the factory workers and others, and annoying local authorities.

 A new trial of the Yehowists-Ilyinites began in Ekaterinburg in 1886.
-In 1887 Ilyin was arrested again and sent to Ekaterinburg to appear before the court, since all other convicts resided in that area.
+In 1887, Ilyin was arrested again and sent to Ekaterinburg to appear before the court, since all other convicts resided in that area.
 About two months later, on August 30, 1887, Ilyin was set free on bail.
 He took advantage of his unexpected freedom and went to Nizhnii Tagil and Barancha to visit and encourage his friends.
 This sudden visit led to an outburst of joy and optimistic expectations among the followers of Ilyin, quite depressed by the trial and arrests of many of their number.
 Yehowists hoped their brethren would be freed soon.
-In fact, however, Il’in was arrested again on September 13 as the authorities knew he was encouraging the sectarians and holding meetings with them, and he was put back into the Ekaterinburg prison.
+In fact, however, Ilyin was arrested again on September 13 as the authorities knew he was encouraging the sectarians and holding meetings with them, and he was put back into the Ekaterinburg prison.

-Nikolai Ilyin underwent a medical checkup in January, 1888, and was found not fit for any further court proceedings.
+Nikolai Ilyin underwent a medical checkup in January 1888, and was found not fit for any further court proceedings.
 The trial was suspended until his recovery.
 Ilyin was sent back to Mitau early in 1889 and immediately put under strict police surveillance.
-Upon his return to Kurland Il’in resumed writing and mailing out his brochures in spite of his fragile health.
+Upon his return to Kurland Ilyin resumed writing and mailing out his brochures in spite of his fragile health.
 No recovery followed, though.
 Nikolai Ilyin died in Mitau on July 3, 1890.
 The place of his burial is unknown.